marco-swz/abaqus-automation/README.md

     | 6 | 3 | 0 | 4 | 0 | 1 | 3 | 9 | 0 |
     | 7 | 3 | 1 | 1 | null | null | null | null | null |

-- Partitioned: Apache Arrow provides the option, apply a specific paritioning scheme for data storage.
-For the benchmarks, the partiioning columns `step_name` and `type_name` is selected.
+- **Partitioned Dataset**: Apache Arrow provides the option to apply a specific paritioning scheme to the data storage.
+For the benchmarks, the partitioning columns `step_name` and `type_name` are selected.

 ## Storage Size